Day trading stocks and technical analysis is a scam.

 Technical Analysis and Day Trading is a Scam

-I don’t like to call something a scam; it invites people to attack me, call me stupid & point to superstar day traders who (they claim) earn millions a year (yet these traders, conveniently, never post their full trading statements from legitimate brokers).
+I don’t like to call something a scam; it invites people to attack me, call me stupid & point to superstar day traders who (they claim) earn millions a year (yet these traders, conveniently, never post their full trading statements from legitimate brokers) - or they get fined by the FTC for misleading marketing, or they front-run their followers.

 But let me be clear...